mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

 Next up we'll filter to just the top 10 products.
-Drag 'Menu Item Name' from the data pane to the filters card.
+The Menu Item Name pill is already on the filter card, so right click and select 'Edit Filter' to open it up.
 Navigate to the 'Top' tab and select 'By Field', then make sure that the filter grabs the top 10 by quantity.
+Click OK.
 Rename the sheet 'Top Selling Menu Items'.

   ![A](assets/edit_filter.png)